 First, choose a speciality as quickly as possible.

 “Something I believe benefited me was an early commitment to specializing in gameplay animation,” says Kyle Dahl, an animator at Riot Games and former CG Spectrum student.
 “It’s totally possible to keep your options open between Feature, TV, VFX and Games, but I feel that if you build your skills with the goal of mastering one of them, you’ll be that much better at the job and that much more valuable.

 “Specialization really snowballs too, once you get momentum — both in terms of your skills and your brand.”

 Second, make sure you’ve got the right mentor.

 “It’s not just who wrote the curriculum, it’s who is teaching it.”

 In an industry so focused on technical skills, the simple truth is you’re only as good as your mentor.
 So don’t be fooled by schools who advertise the big names designing their courses, rather than the people actually teaching it.

 When shopping for a course, take the time to meet your potential instructors or mentors and find out what their experience is.
-The right mentor will not only help you hone your skills, but give you insight into what the industry is looking for and help you find a specialty where you can really stand out.
+The right mentor will not only help you hone your skills but give you insight into what the industry is looking for and help you find a speciality where you can really stand out.